 Aksana Ismailbekova completed her dissertation at the Max Planck Institute for Social Anthropology, Halle, Germany.
 Based on her PhD dissertation, she wrote her monograph Blood Ties and the Native Son: Poetics of Patronage in Kyrgyzstan, which was published by Indiana University Press in 2017.
 Ismailbekova is a research fellow at Leibniz-Zentrum-Moderner Orient (ZMO), Berlin.
 Her current research work focuses on kinship, aging, inter-generational care, migration.

 Saurav Kumar is UGC Junior Research Fellow in the Department of English, Banaras Hindu University, Varanasi, India.
 He has recently submitted his Ph.D. thesis titled “Fiction as Gerontological Resource: A Critical Study of Select Novels”.
 His areas of interest are literary and cultural gerontology, post-structuralism, transcultural humanities and vegan studies.
 His recent publications include research articles in The Gerontologist and Indian Journal of Gender Studies (forthcoming), chapters in the volumes The Routledge Companion to Humanism and Literature (Routledge 2022), Transcultural Humanities in South Asia: Critical Essays on Literature and Culture (Routledge 2022) and The Routledge Handbook of Vegan Studies (2021), The Palgrave Handbook of Global Social Problems (Palgrave Macmillan, 2022) and an English translation of a Hindi story, “Palang”, in Indian Literature (2021), the bimonthly journal of Sahitya Akademi.

 Dr Matthew Lariviere is Lecturer in Social Policy at the University of Bristol.
 Matthew’s research explores the possibilities of digital technology within social care and ageing futures.
 In 2020, the N8 Research Partnership recognised Matthew with a New Research Pioneer Award for this research on emergent technologies to support ageing in place.

 Deeply committed to interdisciplinary and non-academic engagement, Matthew has presented his work to academics, policy and practice partners, and the public across the UK, Europe, Australia, and North America.
-He is the Chair and EU representative for IDIH Global’s Inclusive Living Expert Group, an international consortium and fora for digital technology and healthy ageing, and a Co-Convenor of the European Association of Social Anthropologists’ Age and Generations Network (AGENET).
+He is the Chair and EU representative for IDIH Global’s Inclusive Living Expert Group, an international consortium and fora for digital technology and healthy ageing.
+He was a Co-Convenor of the European Association of Social Anthropologists’ Age and Generations Network (AGENET) from 2020 to 2022.